SebastianPfeu/SebastianPfeu/README.md

 <h1 align="center">Welcome to my GitHub profile 👋</h1>
 <h3 align="center">I am a junior full stack web developer</h3>

 <p align="center">📚 I have recently graduated from Le Wagon, a world-leading full stack web development bootcamp.
-In the course of the bootcamp I have built a platform that connects seekers and provider of shared flats in a highly efficient way.
+In the course of the bootcamp I have built a platform that connects seekers and providers of shared flats in a highly efficient way.
 If you want to know more about it, please have a look at my <a href="https://www.youtube.com/watch?v=rEGKyuVPJcw#t=59m38s" target="_blank">demo</a>.
 In addition, I learn to develop apps for iOS.</p>

 <p align="center">💬 Ask me about HTML, CSS, JavaScript, TypeScript, React, Redux, Ruby on Rails, SQL and Swift</p>